 Detentions will be assigned for misconduct.
-A notice will be sent to parents each time a detention is assigned.
-This notice must be signed and returned to the school office within two (2) days.
-Detention will be assigned by the Principal.
-If a student is assigned a Saturday detention, a \$50.00 fee will be charged to offset the supervising teacher's salary after six detentions within a semester, the student will be assigned one day in- school suspension.
+A Renweb notice will be sent to parents each time a detention is assigned.
+If a student is assigned a Saturday detention, a \$50.00 fee will be charged to offset the supervising teacher's salary.
+After six detentions within a semester, the student will be assigned one day in-school suspension.
 Students on suspension will receive no grade for that day.